HelikarLab/CancerDiscover/README.md

    The default setting for data partitioning is **50:50**, meaning the master feature vector file will be split evenly into **training** and **testing** data sets while retaining approximately even distributions of your sample classes between the two daughter files.
 To achieve a larger split, such as **80:20** for training/testing, in the configuration file `Configuration.txt` replace the `2` with a `5`.
 This will tell the program to perform 5 folds, where the **training** file will retain `4` and the **testing** file will retain a single fold or `20%` of the master feature vector data.

    The default setting for feature selection will perform all possible forms of feature selection available unless otherwise specified in the `configuration.txt` file.
 If you wish to change these feature selection options, in the `Scripts` directory you will need to edit the file named `configuration.txt`.
 Simply write `TRUE` next to all of the feature selection methods you wish to perform and `FALSE` if you do not want that method performed.
 Additionally, you can find the list of feature selection methods and their associated file names in the `Scripts` directory in the file named `featureSelectionAlgorithms.lookup`.

+   The following commands perform the feature selection from normalized expression matrix:

       `bash masterScript_2.bash`